bcnmy/docs/docs/tutorials/utils/generateSessionKey.md

-# getSessionKeyWithDan
+# generateSessionKey

 ## Description

-The `getSessionKeyWithDan` function is used to generate a new session key from our The Delegated Authorisation Network [(DAN)](https://www.biconomy.io/post/introducing-dan-the-programmable-authorisation-network-for-ai-agents).
-This key is used under the hood of our sessions offering and us used to validate user operations without the user's direct involvement.
-Can be used later with the [`signWithDan()` helper](./signWithDan) to send userOps.
+The `generateSessionKey` function is used to generate a new session key from our The Delegated Authorisation Network [(DAN)](https://www.biconomy.io/post/introducing-dan-the-programmable-authorisation-network-for-ai-agents).
+This key is used under the hood of our sessions offering and is used to validate user operations without the user's direct involvement.
+Can be used later with the [`signMessage()` helper](./signMessage) to send userOps.

 ## Parameters